CactuseSecurity/firewall-orchestrator/documentation/revision-history.md

 - hasura v2.21.0 upgrade

 ### 6.2.2 22.03.2023 DEVELOP
-- adding last hit for check point to recertification (report)
+- adding last hit of each rule for check point and FortiManager to recertification (report)